-The decision to accept, retain, deny or terminate a practitioner's or HDO's participation in on one or more of Healthy Blue's networks or plan programs is conducted by a peer review body, known as Healthy Blue's Credentials Committee (the "CC").
+The decision to accept, retain, deny or terminate a practitioner's participation in a network or plan program is conducted by a peer review body, known as the Healthy Blue Credentials Committee ("CC").

-The CC will meet at least once every 45 calendar days.
+The CC will meet at least once every forty-five (45) calendar days.
 The presence of a majority of voting CC members constitutes a quorum.
-The chief medical officer, or a designee appointed in consultation with the Vice President of Medical and Credentialing Policy, will designate a chair of the CC, as well as a vice-chair in states or regions where both Commercial and Medicaid contracts exist.
-In states or regions where Medicare Advantage (MA) is represented, a second vice-chair representing MA may be designated.
-In states or regions where an Healthy Blue affiliated provider organization is represented, a second vice-chair representing that organization may be designated.
-The chair must be a state or regional lead medical director, or an Healthy Blue medical director designee and the vice-chair must be a lead medical officer or an Healthy Blue medical director designee, for that line of business not represented by the chair.
-In states or regions where only one line of business is represented, the chair of the CC will designate a vice-chair for that line of business also represented by the chair.
-The CC will include at least five, but no more than 10 external physicians representing multiple medical specialties (in general, the following specialties or practice-types should be represented: pediatrics, obstetrics/gynecology, adult medicine (family medicine or internal medicine); surgery; behavioral health, with the option of using other specialties when needed as determined by the chair/vice-chair).
+The chief medical officer, or a designee appointed in consultation with the Vice President of Medical and Credentialing Policy will designate a chair of the CC, as well as a vice-chair in states or regions where both Commercial and Medicaid contracts exist.
+In states or regions where Medicare Advantage ("MA") is represented, a second vice-chair representing MA may be designated.
+In states or regions where a Healthy Blue affiliated provider organization is represented, a second vice-chair representing that organization may be designated.
+The chair must be a state or regional lead medical director, or a Healthy Blue medical director designee and the vice-chair must be a lead medical officer or a Healthy Blue medical director designee, for that line of business not represented by the chair.
+In states or regions where only one (1) line of business is represented, the chair of the CC will designate a vice-chair for that line of business also represented by the chair.
+The CC will include at least five (5), but no more than ten (10) external physicians representing multiple medical specialties (in general, the following specialties or practice-types should be represented: pediatrics, obstetrics/gynecology, adult medicine (family medicine or internal medicine); surgery; behavioral health, with the option of using other specialties when needed as determined by the chair/vice-chair).
 CC membership may also include one to two other types of credentialed health providers (for example, nurse practitioner, chiropractor, social worker, podiatrist) to meet priorities of the geographic region as per chair/vice-chair's discretion.
 At least two of the physician committee members must be credentialed for each line of business (for example, Commercial, Medicare, and Medicaid) offered within the geographic purview of the CC.
-The chair/vice-chair will serve as a voting member(s) and provide support to the credentialing/re-credentialing process as needed.
+The chair/vice-chair will serve as a voting member(s) and provide support to the credentialing process as needed.

 The CC will access various specialists for consultation, as needed to complete the review of a practitioner's credentials.
 A committee member will disclose and abstain from voting on a practitioner if the committee member (i) believes there is a conflict of interest, such as direct economic competition with the practitioner; or (ii) feels his or her judgment might otherwise be compromised.
 A committee member will also disclose if he or she has been professionally involved with the practitioner.
-Determinations to deny an applicant's participation or terminate a practitioner from participation in one or more Networks or Plan programs, require a majority vote of the voting members of the CC in attendance, the majority of whom are network practitioners.
+Determinations to deny an applicant's participation, or terminate a practitioner from participation in one or more networks or plan programs, require a majority vote of the voting members of the CC in attendance, the majority of whom are network practitioners.